Skip to main content

 Future and career

 Programme graduates are found in traditional Swedish industry, in small start-up companies, consultant companies, governmental institutions, research institutes and universities.
-Graduates from the programmes have gone on to positions, for example, at Stora Enso, Holmen, Volvo Cars, IVL, AstraZeneca, Becker, Scania, Nynäs, BillerudKorsnäs, ABB, , Pfizer, PRV, and RISE.
-Graduates from the programme work in all these sectors and are also well-placed for further studies as PhD students.
+Employers of graduates include Stora Enso, Holmen, Volvo Cars, IVL, AstraZeneca, Becker, Scania, Nynäs, BillerudKorsnäs, ABB, Pfizer, PRV, and RISE.
+Graduates are also well-placed for further studies as PhD students.
+After graduation you can expect to take on roles such project leader for development and production, research and development engineer, quality assurance engineer, consultant, project manager, product specialist and process engineers.
+Graduates are also well-prepared for further studies as PhD students at KTH or other renowned universities worldwide.

 Sustainable development